spatie/laravel-webhook-server/README.md

     ->call();
 ```

+If you just want to customize the name of the header you don't need to use a custom signer, but you can just change the value in the `signature_header_name` in the `webhook-server` config file.

 ### Customizing the http verb

 By default all webhooks will use the `post` method.
 You can customize that by specify the http verb you want in the `http_verb` key of the `webhook-server` config file.